nervosnetwork/ckb-vm/README.md

 ## Development Process

-This project is still in development, it's NOT in production ready status.
+This is now deployed and used in production CKB mainnet.

 The `develop` branch is regularly built and tested, but is not guaranteed to be completely stable.
 CKB will use released versions of CKB VM which are tested and more stable.